 - Developing strategies for strengthening and sustaining an agency’s family engagement, retention, development, and support efforts

 - Strengthening an agency’s response system to coordinate with its recruitment efforts

 - Exploring model programs for foster, adoptive, and kinship family engagement, development, and support that would work for the child welfare system

 - Developing strategies for partnering with community groups and stakeholders in the communities from which children and youth enter foster care to develop effective recruitment and retention strategies

-We believe that TA is most effective when it includes building strong relationships, providing tailored approaches and forms of support to meet the needs of each child welfare system, and understanding the context of each child welfare system.
+We believe that TA and system change efforts are most effective when it includes building strong relationships, providing tailored approaches and forms of support to meet the unique needs of each child welfare system, and understanding the context of each child welfare system.
 Our lead consultants will work with you to develop a tailored approach to helping you address your recruitment and retention needs.